-If you are due to begin a new recertification cycle in April 2019, or pass the exam in April 2019, Continuing Competency (CC) requirements will begin with you.
+If you have recently begun a new recertification cycle as of April 2019, or passed the exam in April 2019, Continuing Competency (CC) requirements will begin with you.
 CHES® and MCHES® will have 5 full years to complete their CC requirements (5 out of 75 credits must be CC).
 So the earliest that CC requirements will be due is March of 2024.
 CC requirements will be phased in during subsequent recertification/exam cycles (ie. October 2019 will be next up).
 All CHES® and MCHES® will be notified by NCHEC via USPS mail and email before the start of their CC requirement phase.

 CHES® and MCHES® will need 5 CC CECH during the course of their 5-year cycle.
 These 5 credits will be part of your 75 total CECH.
 The total number of continuing education credits you need will not increase.
 CC credits will be available as either Category I CECH OR Category II CECH.
 You will not need both.
 A measurement of a CHES® or MCHES®’s continued competence during his/her 5-year recertification cycle will include either: